-Guardianship Of Minor Children In Florida
+Guardianship for Minor Children

 Being a parent is a big responsibility, and that means tackling even the most unpleasant of issues.
 Of course, parents want to believe they’ll be there to raise their children to adulthood.
-And, in fact, most parents will never have need of a guardian for their children.
+And, in fact, most parents will never have the need of a guardian for their children.
 But, responsible parenting requires preparing for the worst.

 In the unlikely event that minor children are left parentless as a result of an unfortunate accident, or the sole surviving parent becomes incapacitated, the children will be facing a traumatic and emotionally devastating life change.
 Uncertainty about where they will go or who will care for them can only aggravate that stress and confusion.

-Florida law allows parents to designate a guardian in advance, so that a trusted person is ready to step in as needed.
+Florida law allows parents to designate a guardian in advance so that a trusted person is ready to step in as needed.
 Most often, this will be achieved through the appointment of a “pre-need guardian.”
-The parents of minor children may nominate a pre-need guardian of the children’s persons or property, or both.
+The parents of minor children may nominate a pre-need guardian of the children’s persons or property or both.